-and other minorities.57 The draft also required political parties to 'respect the right of others to participate in the political process, including persons with disabilities, workers and other minorities'.58 d) The Wako Draft Constitution
+provide for eight and a half percent of those seats to be reserved for PWDs, older members of the society, workers and other minorities.57 The draft also required political parties to 'respect the right of others to participate in the political process, including persons with disabilities, workers and other minorities'.58 d) The Wako Draft Constitution

 The Bomas Draft did not receive overall support from the then Parliament, leading to amendment of the Constitution of Kenya Review Act to allow the Attorney General to review the Bomas draft and come up with a version that would be subjected to a referendum.
 This draft, popularly known as the 'Wako draft', was published in 2005.
-In the draft, the parliamentary system proposed at Bomas was done away with in favour of a presidential system of government.
-The bicameral legislature was also abandoned in favour of a single-chamber parliament.59 e) The Harmonized Draft Constitution
+In the draft, the parliamentary system proposed at Bomas was done away within favour of a presidential system of government.
+The bicameral legislature was also abandoned in favour of a single-chamber parliament.
 The draft retained the definition of 'youth' from the Bomas draft and provided for the nomination of members comprising 5% of the total membership of Parliament to represent special interests, including those of the youth and workers.
-60 The draft further provided that the nominated Members would serve as such for not more than one term.
-61
+The draft further provided that the nominated Members would serve as such for not more than one term.